Dynamics 365 Business Central User Assistance Model

 Working in MarkDown

 If you fork one of our repos, you will be authoring in something called MarkDown.
 We recommend that you learn the basics by referring to the Docs contributor guide.
-For more information, see How to use Markdown for writing Docs.
+For more information, see Docs Markdown reference.

 The team that built the Docs.microsoft.com site have also developed an extension for Visual Studio Code that helps with MarkDown validation, for example.
 For more information, see Docs Authoring Pack for VS Code.
 However, you can also use other text editors.

-For other tips and tricks, see Blog post: Collaborate on content for Business Central.
+For other tips and tricks, see Extend, Customize, and Collaborate on the Help and Blog post: Collaborate on content for Business Central.

 Translate the Help